ehadfield/Portfolio/README.md

 ## Description

-_This here lies Evan's journey towards becoming a web developer.
+_This here lay Evan's journey towards becoming a web developer.
 On this page you'll find hidden links(see known bugs below) to four projects Evan has worked on while learning HTML and css.
 You'll learn a little about the man behind the page._

 ## Install